Wolfgang Gentner: Career

-After the armistice between France and Germany in the summer of 1940, Bothe and Gentner received orders to inspect the cyclotron Frédéric Joliot-Curie had built in Paris.
-While it had been built, it was not yet operational.
-In September 1940, Gentner received orders to form a group to put the cyclotron into operation.
-Hermann Dänzer from the University of Frankfurt participated in this effort.
-While in Paris, Gentner was able to free both Frédéric Joliot-Curie and Paul Langevin, who had been arrested and detained.
+While in Paris, Gentner intervened personally to free both Frédéric Joliot-Curie and Paul Langevin after they were arrested and detained.
 At the end of the winter of 1941/1942, the cyclotron was operational with a 7-MeV beam of deuterons.
 Uranium and thorium were irradiated with the beam, and the byproducts were sent to Otto Hahn at the Kaiser-Wilhelm Institut für Chemie (KWIC, Kaiser Wilhelm Institute for Chemistry, today, the Max Planck Institute for Chemistry), in Berlin.
-In mid-1942, Gentner's successor in Paris, was Wolfgang Riezler from Bonn.
+In mid-1942, according to Jungk, Gentner was relieved of his duties because of the "weakness" he had shown.
+His successor in Paris was Wolfgang Riezler from Bonn.

 A next mission of the HWA was the completion of the Heidelberg cyclotron.
 It was during 1941 that Bothe had acquired all the necessary funding to complete construction.
 The magnet was delivered in March 1943, and the first beam of deuteron was emitted in December.
 The inauguration ceremony for the cyclotron was held on 2 June 1944.

 In 1941, Gentner was authorized as a Dozent (lecturer) with a Lehrauftrag (teaching assignment) at the University of Heidelberg.

 In 1946, Gentner became an ordentlicher Professor (ordinarius professor) at the Albert-Ludwigs-Universität Freiburg, where he worked on nuclear and cosmic-ray physics.
 From 1947 to 1949, he was also Prorektor (Vice-Rector) of the University.

 During 1956 and 1957, Gentner was a member of the Arbeitskreis Kernphysik (Nuclear Physics Working Group) of the Fachkommission II "Forschung und Nachwuchs" (Commission II "Research and Growth") of the Deutschen Atomkommission (DAtK, German Atomic Energy Commission).
 Other members of the Nuclear Physics Working Group in both 1956 and 1957 were: Werner Heisenberg (chairman), Hans Kopfermann (vice-chairman), Fritz Bopp, Walther Bothe, Otto Haxel, Willibald Jentschke, Heinz Maier-Leibnitz, Josef Mattauch, Wolfgang Riezler, Wilhelm Walcher, and Carl Friedrich von Weizsäcker.
 Wolfgang Paul was also a member of the group during 1957.